alan-turing-institute/data-safe-haven-team/Reports/ProgressReport-Feb24-Aug24.md

 ###### April-May 2024

+- June 5 event organisation
+- Running weekly meeting
+- Work on Skills grant

+- Processed expenses for Working Group day
+- Weekly meeting
+- June event organisation and list management
+- Support Funding Working group set up (mail list, shared drive, documents)
+- This is taking more RPM time than planned, natural due to transition phase (yesterday we were doing everything for the community), started to delegate back to other chairs/cmwg members

 Held weekly meeting, coordinated Scriberia feedback with community and scriberia (lots of opinions!) and organised and announces WG day for the 29 April